ibrahimroshdy/refresher/README.md

   <summary><h2 style="display: inline-block">Technology </h2></summary>

 ### Tech Stack
-In this section, the referesher project's tech stack is visualized and explained.
+In this section, the refresher project's tech stack is visualized and explained.
 The tech stack is a chart with all the components and tools used to build this project and not just technical tools but also project management tools, Continuous Integration (CI), code coverage as well.